As an R.N. who contracted Covid-19, I'm sharing my experience with home quarantine and symptom management.

 The "COVID-19 Silence" and What It Likely Means

-Everyone's been talking about the pandemic in the general sense, nonstop.
-But, have you noticed how few speak of their personal experience of contracting and navigating COVID-19's ugly course?
-Unless a person's hospitalized or a loved one's passed away due to COVID complications, we know very little about what it's like to manage this disease course at home from both a mental and physical view.
+Everyone talks about the pandemic in the general sense of fear, boredom, statistics, and vaccines.
+But, have you noticed how few speak of their personal experience contracting and navigating COVID-19's ugly course at home?
+Unless a person's hospitalized or a loved one's passed away due to COVID complications, we know very little about what it's like to manage a mild course at home from both a mental and physical view.

-For as many cases reported, I personally know very few who've [admittedly] dealt with this virus.
-One had no symptoms and the other, a spry woman in her 90's, unfortunately, passed away from COVID-19.
-I'm profoundly aware of HIPPA, especially in the workplace, but we have no qualms about saying we're home ill with a stomach virus, strep throat, or even the flu.
-We only seem to hear crickets when it comes to COVID-19.
+For as many cases reported, I knew of only a few people who [admittedly] had this virus.
+One had no symptoms and the other, a spry woman in her 90's, passed away from COVID-19.
+I'm profoundly aware of HIPPA, especially in the workplace.
+We have no hesitation admitting being home ill with a stomach virus, strep throat, or even the flu.
+We hear crickets when it comes to contacting COVID-19.

 I hadn't given this much thought until I contracted COVID-19 myself, right after my husband.
 We endured nearly a month of quarantined isolation and spoke with very few people on the outside, including our family and friends.
-When I finally shared what was happening on my social media, I was met with many people openly and privately, thankful for my willingness to share about our illness.
+When I finally shared what was happening on my social media, I was met with many people openly and privately, thankful for my willingness to share details about our illness.
 It made me think about why people might choose to be silent about COVID-19.
-I asked myself, "Why does it seem people aren't talking about their experiences?

 Are they afraid of being judged if they openly talk about it?

-Are they scared they might be accused of not being careful enough because they contracted it?
+Do they feel they’ll be accused of being careless because they contracted the virus?

-Do they fear their friends, family, and coworkers will treat them differently or be leary to be in their presence once they're all clear?
+Do they fear their friends, family, and coworkers will about their presence not knowing how long one is contentious?

 Are they told in the workplace to not discuss their illness with coworkers and risk disciplinary action?

-I hope these aren't the reasons because no matter how careful we are, I feel it's inevitable, the majority of the population will contract COVID-19; unless we get a viable vaccine.
+I hope these aren't the reasons because no matter how careful we are, I feel it's inevitable, the majority of the population will contract COVID-19; until the vaccinations are in place.
 But like the flu vaccine, who knows if it'll be effective for everyone?

 Be Prepared for Quarantine Isolation

 My solution to help others navigate and prepare for this virus is to be fully prepared for the long isolation, especially if more than one person in the home is positive and at varying times.
 COVID-19 isn't like having a bad cold or flu, where you jump in your car and run to the pharmacy or grocery for things needed to care for yourself.
-Not only is it irresponsible going out when sick with a global pandemic disease, but you also most likely won't feel like it.
-These restrictions alone can easily contribute to feelings of anxiousness and sadness with the loss of independence.
+Not only is it irresponsible going out when sick with a global pandemic, but you also most likely won't feel like going out.
+These restrictions alone can easily contribute to feelings of anxiousness with the loss of that independence.

 I strongly recommend being well-stocked with what you'll need at home; because once you show symptoms, it's 14-days of quarantine--and you have no idea what that 14 days will look like for your individual case.
-COVID-19 comes out of nowhere, and its severity with symptoms can be all over the board, depending on your viral load, individual immune system, underlying or pre-existing conditions, and even your mental preparedness.
+COVID-19 comes out of nowhere.
+The severity of your symptoms ca vary depending on your viral load, individual immune system, underlying or pre-existing conditions, and your mental preparedness.